Leadership and Change Management

 - For extensions starting with 9: dial +64 7 837 extension.

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

 This paper is designed to identify and develop participants' leadership potential; to facilitate the process of ongoing personal and leadership development and to lead organisations effectively particularly through change.
 It guides leaders, and aspiring leaders, through research and experiential practices, on the role of leaders and influence in today's changing and complex environments.

 Leadership is not a sole activity, so additionally we focus on the way leaders and followers interact, notions of team and shared leadership, and explore assumptions, beliefs, and values embedded and shaped in these practices.

 The purpose of the paper is to:

-- Recognize and apply effective leadership strengths, attributes and skills, and develop a personalized leadership development plan.
+- Recognize and apply effective leadership strengths, attributes and skills.

 - Understand, apply and critique changes in organisations and the role of leadership.

 - Understand, apply and reflect on research and current perspectives aimed at enhancing leadership in organisations.